The 4 Core Risk Management Strategies

 Understanding when a risk can be avoided is crucial.

-Many things in life can’t be avoided entirely – and that’s okay; you need to accept them as part of everyday life.
+Many things in life cannot be avoided entirely, and that’s okay; you should accept them as part of everyday life.

 Some risks must be accepted and managed because they are disguised as threats.